SallyDJiang/PyCross/README.md

 ## **To Create a Game:**
-1. run Game.py in Terminal and you should be prompted with:
+1. Once you've run Game.py in Terminal and you should be prompted with:
 ```
 Would you like to create or play a game?
 (Enter 'c' or 'p')
 ```